A glossary of words associated with Jacques Derrida accommodating the far-reaching implications of his work

 About the Author

-Julian Wolfeys is author and editor of more than 40 books on nineteenth- and twentieth-century English literature and literary theory.
-Most recently he has published Dickens’s London and The Derrida Wordbook, both with EUP.
-He is Professor of English Literature at the University of Portsmouth, where he is also Director of the Centre for Studies in LIterature.
+Julian Wolfeys is Professor of English Literature at the University of Portsmouth, where he is also Director of the Centre for Studies in LIterature.
+He is author and editor of more than 40 books on nineteenth- and twentieth-century English literature and literary theory.
+Most recently he has published Dickens’s London and The Derrida Wordbook, both with Edinburgh University Press.
 He recently published his first novel, Silent Music.